-1. A student may initiate the grievance process by submitting a written statement of their grievance to the Associate Dean for Academic Programs as outlined in the General principles and procedures section of this document and the Student Code §1-403(b).
+1. A student may initiate the grievance process by submitting a written statement of their grievance to the Associate Dean for Undergraduate Programs or the Associate Dean of Graduate Programs, as outlined in the General principles and procedures section of this document and the Student Code §1-403(b).

-2. Within 5 business days, the student's written statement will be transmitted to the Chair of the CGC.

-3. Within 10 business days of receiving the written statement, the Chair will convene a meeting of the CGC to review the statement, and to determine if any conflict of interest exists with any committee members, whether informal or departmental processes have been exhausted, and whether the CGC has jurisdiction over the matter.
+- 2. Within 5 business days, the student's written statement will be transmitted to the Chair of the CGC. - 3.
+Within 10 business days of receiving the written statement, the Chair will convene a meeting of the CGC to review the statement, and to determine if any conflict of interest exists with any committee members, whether informal or departmental processes have been exhausted, and whether the CGC has jurisdiction over the matter.

-If it is determined that the CGC does not have jurisdiction, the CGC Chair will notify the Associate Dean for Academic Programs, who will inform the grievant and refer the student to the appropriate office or procedure to pursue resolution.
+If it is determined that the CGC does not have jurisdiction, the CGC Chair will notify the appropriate Associate Dean, who will inform the grievant and refer the student to the appropriate office or procedure to pursue resolution.

 If CGC determines that they have jurisdiction, they will respond to the grievant outlining the process for investigation, determining what evidence is needed, and establishing a time to meet with the parties.
 The primary parties involved shall receive a copy of the written statement.
 To attempt to resolve the matter as quickly as possible, all hearings between the primary parties will take place between 5 and 10 business days when both are available.
-If this is not possible, the CGC will provide a rationale and request a reasonable extension from the Associate Dean for Academic Programs.
+If this is not possible, the CGC will provide a rationale and request a reasonable extension from the Associate Dean.

-4. The CGC will follow the hearing procedures as outlined in the Student Code §1-403(c).

-5. Within 4 business days of the hearing, the Chair of the CGC will report the committee's recommendation(s) in writing to the Associate Dean for Academic Programs.
-Within 5 business days of the hearing, the Associate Dean for Academic Programs will share the report with the Dean, who will make the final decision.
-The Associate Dean for Academic Programs will communicate in writing the CGC's findings along with the Dean's decision to the involved individuals.
+- The CGC will follow the hearing procedures as outlined in the Student Code §1-403(c). - 5.
+Within 4 business days of the hearing, the Chair of the CGC will report the committee's recommendation(s) in writing to the Associate Dean.
+Within 5 business days of the hearing, the Associate Dean will share the report with the Dean, who will make the final decision.
+The Associate Dean will communicate in writing the CGC's findings along with the Dean's decision to the involved individuals.
 The Dean's decision is final.